WamashuduSengani/Coin-Market/README.md

 The server supports the following GraphQL queries:

-Query: `champions`
+Query: `coins`
-The `champions` query retrieves all champions in the game.
+The `coins` query retrieves all coins in the Api.
 Here is an example query:

- query GetChampions {
+  query {
-        champions {
+    coins {
       id
       name
-          title
-          image
+      symbol
+      rank
     }
   }
+`

-The query returns an array of champion objects, each containing the following fields
+The query returns coins data, each containing the following fields

-1. id (String): the unique identifier of the champion.
+1. id
-2. name (String): the name of the champion.
+2. name
-3. title (String): the title of the champion.
-4. image (Object): an object containing information about the champion's image.
+3. symbol
+4. rank

-Query: `champion`
+Query: `coinMarket`
-The champion query retrieves a specific champion in the game given their name.
+The coinMarket query retrieves a specific coin in the API given their id.
 Here is an example query:

-query {
+ query GetCoinMarket($coinId: String!) {
-  champion(name: "Ahri") {
+    coinMarket(coinId: $coinId) {
-    id
       name
-    title
-    image
+      symbol
+      priceUsd
+      volume24
+      marketCapUsd
     }
   }
+`;

-The query returns a single champion object with the same fields as the champions query.
+The query returns a single coin.

 # Testing